-We will be embarking on a 3 part mini series on highly regarded institutes focused on providing deaf students with a tremendous education!
+We will embark on a 3 part mini-series on highly regarded institutes focused on providing deaf students with a tremendous education!

 The focus of part 1 will have us take a look at the first stages of education and what this offers to the deaf community.

-It can be hard enough going to school for the first time, being the new kid, being a bit different but add on top the fact you’re deaf or hard of hearing and it can be sometimes be very difficult to fit into the daily routine.
+It can be hard enough going to school for the first time, being the new kid, and being a bit different but add on top of the fact you’re deaf or hard of hearing, and it can sometimes be very difficult to fit into the daily routine.

 Being part of a mainstream school, deaf children can sometimes have a major disadvantage compared to their hearing peers.